 The Big Lie That Still Plagues Humanity

 The Big Lie enables people to think they are more worthy and superior to others.
-That big lie has been told throughout the history of humanity, and of course it has taken many forms.
+That big lie has been told throughout the history of humanity, and of course it has taken many forms because people have thought (and still think) that they are superior because of their wealth, religion, race, ethnicity, nationality, and culture.

 The Big Lie has been the most extreme when told by fascist leaders who have operated and still operate under a cloak of patriotism and religiosity, appealing to the ego, pride and prejudices of the gullible people that blindly follow them.
 However, that is not the most dangerous form of The Big Lie.